lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 modules and audited before the signature is published, in order to prevent OTS key reuse.

-Generally speaking, S-HBS public keys are not appropriate for use in end-entity certificates, however in the firmware and software signing cases signature generation will often be more tightly controlled.
+Generally speaking, stateful HBS public keys are not appropriate for use in end-entity certificates, however in the firmware and software signing cases signature generation will often be more tightly controlled.
 Some manufactures use common and well-established key formats like X.509 for their